-In 2007 the organisation of National Poetry Day was transferred to a dedicated organisation, though The Poetry Society continues to celebrate the day with exciting events and initiatives each year, including a whole day of poetry at National Poetry Day Live, held each year at the Southbank Centre, London.
+In 2007 the organisation of National Poetry Day was transferred to a dedicated organisation (where you can find out about other NPD events, and even add your own to their map), though The Poetry Society continues to celebrate the day with exciting events and initiatives each year, including a whole day of poetry at National Poetry Day Live, held each year at the Southbank Centre, London.

 The Poetry Society will be working again with the Southbank Centre to put on a free afternoon of poetry, 1-6.30pm, at National Poetry Day Live.
+The event this year, hosted by Inua Ellams and Indigo Williams, will feature Mercury Prize-winning artist PJ Harvey, Children’s Laureate Chris Riddell and many, many more.
 Programmed by a group of young poetry producers aged 18-25, National Poetry Day Live presents the last word in all that’s new and most exciting in poetry, with an array of messages-themed performances and workshops, and activities for all ages.

 Prior to 1999 National Poetry Day was not themed.
 Since then it has had a new theme each year.